 Tourism is one of the pillars of the global economy.
 This sector has a strong potential for further growth, balancing sustainability with cultural and economic development.

-The main objective is to provide participants with expertise to sustainably develop and manage private and public sector entities engaged in the global tourism industry.
+- The main objective of this specialization is to provide participants with expertise to sustainably develop and manage private and public sector entities engaged in the global tourism industry.

 - Strengthen participants ability to manage the tourist use of beaches and cultural goods, their dissemination and preservation